Mitch-P-Analyst/Salifort-Motors/README.md

 **Interpretation**: *These percentages are not effect sizes; they show how often and how usefully a feature was used across the boosted trees to reduce log-loss.*

 - Prediction Evaluation Metrics

 ![model_predicition_metrics](https://github.com/Mitch-P-Analyst/Salifort-Motors/blob/main/Outputs/model_prediction_metrics.png?raw=true)

-As seen in model metrics below, the XGBoost Classification model produced extremely high evaluation metrics.
+As seen in model metrics, the XGBoost Classification model produced extremely high evaluation metrics.
 Higher than the Logistic Regression model across metrics `Precision, Recall, F1, Accuracy`.

 Given this consistent improvement across all metrics, the **XGBoost** is the preferred model for predicting future employee attrition at Salifort Motors.